8 Best Legal Case Management Software Tools for Law Firms

 • Medical record and provider management

-• Settlement calculators and status tracking
+• Settlement calculators

 • Intake and document request templates